adecang/adecang.github.io/English/Toiec/lrmt_03.md

 ### Part 5 page 107

-101. Doctors **recommend that travel agents inform** travelers of the vaccination requirements ahead of any foreign trip.
+101. B: Doctors **recommend that travel agents inform** travelers of the vaccination requirements ahead of any foreign trip.
      *GR: recommend that + base verbale (subjonctif)*
-102. Top business consultants offer companies access to their **knowhow** as well as their experience.
+102. A: Top business consultants offer companies access to their **knowhow** as well as their experience.
      *VO(C) knowhow: savoir-faire*
-103. Pharmacies **have sold** more flu vaccines this year than aspirin or sleeping pills.
+103. C: Pharmacies **have sold** more flu vaccines this year than aspirin or sleeping pills.
      *GR: This year: bilan de cette année => action liée au présent => Presnet Perfect*
-104. Sales managers are confident that they have enough **in the pipeline** to survive through the slowdown.
+104. D: Sales managers are confident that they have enough **in the pipeline** to survive through the slowdown.
-     *VO(C) assez de commandese nréserve, ou en cours pour tenir le temps du ralentissement de l'économie*
+     *VO(C) assez de commandes en réserve, ou en cours pour tenir le temps du ralentissement de l'économie*
-105. The CEO has **formerly** been a member of the board at one of their competitors giving him useful inside information.
+105. A: The CEO has **formerly** been a member of the board at one of their competitors giving him useful inside information.
-     *GR/VO(C) formerly = dans le passé, précédemment.
+     *GR/VO(C) formerly = dans le passé, précédemment ≠ formally.
      inside information: informations internes/confidentielles*
-106. This is to remind all employees **responsible for filing** year end reports that the deadline is Monday December 27th.
+106. B: This is to remind all employees **responsible for filing** year end reports that the deadline is Monday December 27th.
      *VO(C) responsible for +Ving
      to file: classer, archiver*
-107. When a company **calls a tender**, only bids sent before the deadline are accepted.
+107. B: When a company **calls a tender**, only bids sent before the deadline are accepted.
      *VO(C) call a tender = faire un appel d'offre*
-108. All the restaurant's pastries **are made by** our famous chef Simon Roughly.
+108. D: All the restaurant's pastries **are made by** our famous chef Simon Roughly.
      *VO(C) Make ≠ Do*
-109. Our **side orders** include fries, garlic potatoes, green saland and ratatouille.
+109. A: Our **side orders** include fries, garlic potatoes, green salad and ratatouille.
      *VO(C) side orders = garniture, accompagnement de légumes*
-110. The two companies **agreed to merge** after three weeks of intense negotiations.
+110. C: The two companies **agreed to merge** after three weeks of intense negotiations.
      *GR: construction de agree*

 ## Part 6 page 108

 111. (C) some of the prices we have been paying **over** the last two or three years
-112. add 25% to an **invoice**
+112. (A) add 25% to an **invoice**
      *an + voyelle de toute façon…*
 113. (C) **I would advise the former option**
+114. (C
-114. (A) Before we **make*** my position permanent
+115. ) Before we ***make*** my position permanent

 *Il s'agit d'un mail interne.
 Frank Jensen vient de découvrir que son prédécesseur détournait des fonds de l'entreprise: il s'entendait avec des fournisseurs pour qu'ils surfacturent leurs services et fassent des travaux chez lui.
 Frank Jensen souhaite changer de fournisseur et veut être certain que personne n'était au cournat de ces irrégularités avant d'accepter définitivement son poste de directeur des achats.*